jasonpenny/fullstack-challenge/README.md

 ## TODO
 * After submitting a new reading, the code currently just calls `console.log()`, it should redirect the page or clear the form to enter another reading.
-* Add min/max/avg across all readings on the home page